aditiravi04/FX-Graph-Optimization/README.md

 This project implements a simplified version of the PyTorch 2 compiler pipeline, with a focus on dynamic graph capture, operator fusion, and low-level C++ backend execution.
 It aims to overcome the limitations of standard eager execution by identifying and optimizing common computation patterns, thereby reducing redundant computation and memory traffic.

 **Core Features**

 The system includes the following key components:

-**Graph Capture**
-A lightweight analogue of TorchDynamo built using torch.fx.symbolic_trace, which converts PyTorch models into a structured Intermediate Representation (IR).
+- **Graph Capture:** A lightweight analogue of TorchDynamo built using torch.fx.symbolic_trace, which converts PyTorch models into a structured Intermediate Representation (IR).
 This enables static analysis and transformation of dynamic models.

-**Optimization Pass**
-A graph-level peephole optimization pass that performs pattern matching on the FX graph.
+- **Optimization Pass:** A graph-level peephole optimization pass that performs pattern matching on the FX graph.
 In particular, it identifies and fuses common operator sequences such as Linear + ReLU, reducing intermediate memory writes and improving execution efficiency.

-**C++ Backend Lowering**
-A custom execution backend that translates the optimized FX graph into parallelized C++ code using OpenMP.
+- **C++ Backend Lowering:** A custom execution backend that translates the optimized FX graph into parallelized C++ code using OpenMP.
 This bypasses the Python interpreter during execution and enables significantly faster runtime performance.

-**Wrapper Code Generation**
-A ctypes-based interface that automatically generates the necessary glue code to invoke compiled C++ kernels directly from Python, allowing seamless integration with existing PyTorch workflows.
+- **Wrapper Code Generation:** A ctypes-based interface that automatically generates the necessary glue code to invoke compiled C++ kernels directly from Python, allowing seamless integration with existing PyTorch workflows.

 **Project Structure**
 - fused_op_pass.py: Implements the graph-level fusion pass, including pattern detection and operator fusion logic.